imbrianj/switchBoard/README.md

 Setup
 ---
 ###Easy
+- You'll need to install node.js.
+You can grab it from the [Node.js website](https://nodejs.org/download/)
 - `npm install -g git+https://github.com/imbrianj/switchBoard.git`
 - Add a config file anywhere on the device you want to run the app on.
 See the [default](config/config.js) file for examples
 - Run `switchBoard -c yournewconfigfile`